Tivix/docker-nginx/README.md

 - `STATS_PORT=8080` port the stats endpoint listens at.
 Defaults to 8080.
 - `HEALTHCHECK=/health` enables simple healthcheck endpoint at the defined path, accessible from 127.0.0.1 only.
 Think Docker healthcheck-cmd `curl -sSf 127.0.0.1:8080/health`
 - `HEALTHCHECK_PORT=8080` port the healthcheck listens at.
 Defaults to 8080.
+- `HEALTHCHECK_LISTEN=127.0.0.1` IP address the healthcheck listens on.
+Defaults to 127.0.0.1.

 ...and some others.
 See the code.